Hannah Sullivan

 Teaching

 In college, Hannah teaches English literature from romanticism to the present.
 She is interested in supervising third-year dissertations on modernist poetry and prose, and the history or theory of verse form.
-She will be on research leave until January 2017.
+She enjoys mentoring students with an interest in creative writing, particularly poetry.

 Research Interests